 One thing about Belfast is that it’s never short of amazing bars for one to visit on their trip here.
-The bars are unique to the culture, full of history, great atmosphere and great drinks.
-You’ll find a mix of old traditional bars and more modern stylish ones as well to suit whatever mood you are in.
+The bars are unique to the city’s culture, full of history, have a great atmosphere and amazing drinks.
+You’ll find a mix of old traditional bars and more modern stylish ones as well, to suit whatever mood you are in.
 Belfast also has some great beer gardens that are a great spot when the Irish sunshine comes out.

 First Choice: Bootleggers